-In the context of recommender systems, popularity-based approaches are widely adopted in numerous domains, including music [10, 18, 39], news [40], or product recommendation in e-commerce in general [1].
-Popularity is thereby typically constructed as a general consensus of a group's attitude about entities [18].
+In the context of recommender systems, popularity-based approaches are widely adopted in numerous domains, including music [13, 23, 50], news [51], or product recommendation in electronic commerce in general [1].
+Popularity is thereby typically constructed as a general consensus of a group's attitude about entities [23].

-While various ways exist to define and measure popularity (for instance, in terms of sales figures, media coverage, etc.), in the field of MRS, music popularity is frequently characterized by using the total playcounts of a music item, cf. [8].

-With respect to music popularity by using playcounts, the long tail concept as described in [2] is specifically applicable to the (online) music industry [9]; on online music platforms there is a concentration of playcounts on the most popular music items (the head) and then there is a long tail of less popular items [6, 8].
+While various ways exist to define and measure popularity (for instance, in terms of sales figures, media coverage, etc.), in the field of MRS, music popularity is frequently characterized by using the total playcounts of a music item-i.e., the number of listening events the music item realizes by all listeners in total cf. [11].
+With respect to music popularity by using playcounts, the long tail concept as described in [2] is specifically applicable to the (online) music industry [12]; on online music platforms there is a concentration of playcounts on the most popular music items (the head), and then there is a long tail of less popular items [11, 9].

 A more general concept to popularity concentration is referred to as mainstream.
-Although literature in the field of popular music studies and popular music cultures references to mainstream frequently, the term itself remains rather poorly defined, cf. e.g., [3].
+Although literature in the field of popular music studies and popular music cultures references to mainstream frequently, the term itself remains rather poorly defined, cf. e.g., [4].
 According to the Oxford Dictionaries, mainstream is defined as "The ideas, attitudes, or activities that are shared by most people and regarded as normal or conventional".
-Due to the strong connection of the concepts, the terms mainstream and long tail are often interchangeably used.
-The mainstream is thereby frequently also referred to with other terms and phrases (e.g., hits [8], the head [12]) to circumscribe the phenomenon; the overall concept is also called, for instance, the hit-driven paradigm [8], the long-tail concept [2, 8], etc.
+Due to the strong connection of the concepts, the terms mainstream and long tail are often used interchangeably.
+The mainstream is thereby frequently also referred to with other terms and phrases (e.g., hits [11], the head [15]) to circumscribe the phenomenon; the overall concept is also called, for instance, the hit-driven paradigm [11], the long-tail concept [11, 2], etc.

-In MRS research, the user feature music mainstreaminess of a user [13, 34] essentially describes whether and how strong a user's music listening preferences correspond to those of the overall population.
-While other listening-centric features, for instance, serendipity [41] or novelty [11], are frequently exploited when modeling a user's music consumption behavior and providing music recommendations, music mainstreaminess is a rather new target of research [13, 34, 37].
-Thereby, the mainstreaminess feature is used to analyze a user's ranking of music items and compare it with the overall ranking of artists, albums, or tracks [37].
+In MRS research, the user feature music mainstreaminess of a user [16, 44] essentially describes whether and how strong a user's music listening preferences correspond to those of the overall population.
+While other listening-centric features, for instance, serendipity [52] or novelty [14], are frequently exploited when modeling a user's music consumption behavior and providing music recommendations, music mainstreaminess is a rather new target of research [16, 44, 48].
+Thereby, the mainstreaminess feature is used to analyze a user's ranking of music items and compare it with the overall ranking of artists, albums, or tracks [48].

-2.2 Related Work on the Quantification of Music Mainstreaminess

-Formal definitions to measure the level of music mainstreaminess of a user are scarce in literature (e.g., [32, 34, 37]).
-Most existing approaches quantify music mainstreaminess as fractions of the target user's playcounts among the playcounts of the overall population.
-A limitation of this approach is that it disproportionately privileges the absolute top hits [32], which is problematic in long-tail economies [2] such as the music economy, where there is a high concentration of demands on the most popular items and a long tail of less popular items.
-Privileging the top hits leads to lower performance when considering fraction-based user models of mainstreaminess in collaborative filtering approaches [32].
+2.2 Related Work on the Quantification of Music Mainstreaminess fractions of the target user's playcounts among the playcounts of the overall population.
+A limitation of this approach is that it disproportionately privileges the absolute top hits [41], which is problematic for long-tail distributions, which are present for music item popularity on online music platforms.
+There is a high concentration of demands on the most popular items and a long tail of less popular items.
+Privileging the top hits leads to low performance of fraction-based user models of mainstreaminess in collaborative filtering approaches [41].